SKSM Symposium 2016

 Tues, August 30, 2016

-Join us for 2 days of study, dialogue, ritual celebrations, food, music, art and community-building celebrating the Spirit of Life.
+Join us for a day of study, music, dialogue, ritual celebrations, food, art and community-building celebrating the Spirit of Life.
 Our Annual Symposium connects all Starr King School's students, faculty, staff, trustees, graduates and communities as we cultivate multi-religious, counter-oppressive, just and sustainable communities.

 Symposium will be held at the following location: